TungstenRPA/Mail/Readme.md

 ## Microsoft Exchange
 * The Robot **Outlook_ProcessFolder.robot** uses rich filters to process all emails in an Outlook mailbox.
   * this robot needs no editing at all.
 All configuration that is needed is in the filters and the Password Store.
+  * this one robot can look at numerous inboxes for various people and run 100's of filters over new emails
   * this robot can look into another person's inbox or a shared inbox.
 The **UserName** in the filter is the login name and **Owner** is the actual owner of the inbox the robot is looking at
 * The Robot **Outlook_SendEMail.robot** builds a nicely formatted email, personalizes it and sends via Microsoft Exchange.
 You will see the sent email on your **Sent** Folder in Microsoft Outlook.